KScott6/SCINet_walkthroughs/funannotate/install_documentation/README.md

 This page contains the documentation of how I set everything up- software dependencies, etc. I set up a shared conda environment for funannotate; packages and dependencies are saved to the `/project/arsef` folder rather than my home folder.

+If you are going to mess with the SCINet Funannotate install or try to install your own copy, make sure to read carefully!
+There are a lot of small details that are very important for this software to actually work.

 ---

 ## Creating shared conda environment